ibrod83/nodejs-web-scraper/readme.md

 const config ={
             baseSiteUrl: '',//Mandatory.If your site sits in a subfolder, provide the path WITHOUT it.
             startUrl: '',//Mandatory.
 The page from which the process begins.
             logPath://Highly recommended.Will create a log for each scraping operation(object).
-            shouldPromptForScrapingRepetition:true//At the end of the scraping process, Prompts you from the console, whether all failed requests should repeat.
-For more details refer to the "error handling section.
             cloneImages: true,//If an image with the same name exists, a new file with a number appended to it is created.
 Otherwise. it's overwritten.
             fileFlag: 'w',//The flag provided to the file saving function.
             concurrency: 3,//Maximum concurrent requests.Highly recommended to keep it at 10 at most.